The Amazing Spider-Man 2 – Sequel Plans3.07.12 # Sequel # 22 Comments

 And we haven’t heard the last about Peter’s parents.
 That search for answers will continue across a trilogy, according to producers.

 If you want to experience a sequel right now, the videogame picks up where the movie left off and does a decent job of it.
 In their version, the animal-human genetics at Oscorp have led to the creation of Scorpion and Rhino, amongst others, and when they break loose Oscorp’s own cross-species eradication measures also target Spider-Man :

 What would you like to see happen in an Amazing Spider-Man sequel?
 Should the Green Goblin be the main villain?
 Should Gwen Stacey live until the third movie?
 Leave your thoughts in the comments.

-Update (November 2102) – Jamie Foxx is set to play villain Electro in the sequel.
+Update (November 2012) – Jamie Foxx will play the main villain Electro in the sequel.
 While it’s an unexpected choice, it was subtly hinted at by the lightning in the end credits scene.